Jucy92/auto-commit/logs/commit-log.md

 - 2025-12-04: auto commit 2day
 - 2025-12-05: Manual commit detected.
 Counter reset from 2 to 0.
 - 2025-12-06: auto commit 1day
+- 2025-12-07: Manual commit detected.
+Counter reset from 1 to 0.